sciai-lab/covid-if-annotations/README.md

 ## Getting Started

+### Basis of the assay

+The images you will annotate come from an immunofluorescence assay for measurung the antibody response of human serum to COVID19.
+The raw images from the micropscope contain 3 different channels:
+- The serum channel, that contains the blood serum to be tested as well as cells from a cell line.
+Some of these cells are infected with COVID19, some are not infected.
+In the following, we will refer to the infected cells as "infected" and to the non-infected cells as "control".
+One of the main tasks is to label whether a given cell is "infected" or "control" (or "uncertain" if you cannot tell).
+In our tool, you can see this channel as green color in the layer "raw".
+- The virus marker channel, that shows where viral RNA is being expressed.
+In our tool, you can see this channel as red color in "raw" and we have also added a separate layer "virus-marker" that only shows this channel.
+- A DAPI channel that stains the cell nuclei, you can see it in the layer "raw" as blue.

+In order to automatically determine whether a sample shows a response or not, we apply machine learning to segment the individual cells and classify whether they are "inected" or "control".
+To this end, we need more ground-truth to obtain reliable results, hence this tool :).

 ### The  aim of this software

 It allows you to manually annotate 2D images of cells, starting from an exisitng and partially wrong cell segmentation.
 Two kinds of annotations are supported: 1) correcting the provided segmentation and 2) assigning one of the predefined labels to segmented cells. **We would greatly appreciate labels of both kinds!**